dcorre/otrain/docs/installation.rst

-Run otrainee on a test image
+Run otrain on a test image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To test if otrainee is running normally:
+To test if otrain is running normally:

 .. code-block:: console

-   otrainee-train -h
+   otrain-train -h

 It should return you the list of accepted arguments for this executable.